 - Send relevant content to encourage engagement.
 Orange considers engagement a good indicator of the relevance of a sender’s mails they consider this when making decisions to block or throttle.
 Use a preference center to allow subscribers to choose what email they want to receive from you to help improve engagement.

-- Sign up with Return Path’s Certified Whitelist.
-Whitelist senders receive preferential treatment at Orange.
+- Sign up with Validity Certification to receive preferential treatment at Orange.

 - Authenticate all emails with Sender Policy Framework (SPF).
 Orange uses SPF to help identify you as the originator of the email.